Non-Hodgkin's lymphomaLymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 Immune System Deficiency Disorders

-Patients with diseases or conditions that affect the immune system may be at higher risk for lymphomas:
+People with diseases or conditions that affect the immune system may be at higher risk for lymphomas:

 - People who have organ transplants are at higher risk for NHL, probably due to multiple factors, including the drugs used to suppress the immune system and the transplanted organ itself.